ggloor/miseq_bin/README.md

 # Where do I get the scripts I need?

-1) If running from your own computer, get the current worflow and projects from GitHub https://github.com/ggloor/miseq_bin
+1) If running from your own computer, get the current workflow and projects from GitHub

+	https://github.com/ggloor/miseq_bin

-	*There are multiple BRANCHES (versions) of the script.
-This document corresponds to the "Jean" branch
+	_*There are multiple BRANCHES (versions) of the script.
+This document corresponds to the "Jean" branch_

 	https://github.com/ggloor/miseq_bin/tree/Jean

-2) If you are running on the Gloor lab server (cjelli), you can acquire the workflow from:
+2) If you are running on the Gloor lab server (cjelli), the scripts are located in:

-	/Volumes/longlunch/seq/LRGC/miseq_bin
+	`/Volumes/longlunch/seq/LRGC/miseq_bin`

+To use this document, download workflow.sh from the Jean branch (miseq_bin is already on cjelli)

  This document will describe the process for working on cjelli